Quadrantid meteor shower 2025/26: When and how to watch

 Meteor shower composite created from 44 individual photos that include the Milky Way.
 (Representative Image Source: Getty Images | Photo by Craig Taylor)

 The peak of a meteor shower is when it is the most easily visible, and most showers have a two-day peak, but the Quadrantids, on the other hand, have a much shorter peak, lasting only a few hours.
 This year, the predicted peak is on the night of January 2-3, according to the American Meteor Society.
 This short peak is owing to the shower's thin stream of particles and also because the Earth crosses this stream at a perpendicular angle.
-Under the perfect conditions during the Quadrantids' peak, as many as 60 to 200 meteors can be seen, as per NASA.
+Under the perfect conditions during the Quadrantids' peak, as many as 60 to 200 meteors can be seen per hour, according to NASA.

 Gemini meteor shower 2018 over the lake in Erenhot, Inner Mongolia, China (Representative Image Source: Getty Images | Photo by bjdlzx)